Decoding Literacy and Orality: Debunking Common Misconceptions

 You be the judge.
 I, for one, am not so sure.
 One thing I am sure of, however, is that non-readers can effectively be engaged with truth in ways they can understand.
 I say this because I’ve seen it personally on the mission field and at my dinner table each night when my wife and I share family devotion time with our kids.
 No different than the individuals that Spoken serves around the world, my kids are smart.
 They can critically engage with information quite well, so long as it’s packaged in a form they can understand and receive.

 I would never tell my seven-year-old to go read the English Standard Version (ESV) because he would need help making sense of it.
 Instead, I share scripture with him in a way that he understands.
 Sometimes, when a barrier exists between you and someone you love, you must find a way to meet them where they are.
 This is the essence of the Gospel.
 God became flesh so that you and I could understand and receive His salvation.
 This is our hope for all mankind, particularly those in unreached communities that don’t read.
+Thank you for reading our article on decoding literacy.

 As always, please let me know if you have any other questions.
 It’d be my joy to take a stab at answering them.